gadamc/edwexample/README.md

 In this example, two steps of the data processing chain in EDELWEISS are simulated.
 The first step moves the physics data files from the experiment site to our data processing center.
 The second step simulates the results of performing a first step in the physics analysis (digital signal processing).

-This system works by a combination of a filtered _changes feed and a Mapreduce view that act as a notification system for when new JSON documents are added to the database or updated.
+This system works by a combination of a filtered _changes feed and a MapReduce view that act as a notification system for when new JSON documents are added to the database or updated.
 New or updated documents trigger the execution of callback functions that perform the appropriate operation on the physics data files.
 The results of the callback are then added back to the JSON document on Cloudant, which then triggers the subsequent processing step.

 The steps to run this example code are